 For decades, muntin bar fabrication has ranked among the most tooling-intensive, change-prone operations on a fenestration front-end line.
 A new system launch now challenges that status quo - and its implications extend well beyond a single product category.

-PDS IG, LLC recently announced a fully automated muntin fabrication system1FGIA's IG Fabricators Workshop that processes both contour and flat bars, including two-tone materials, while eliminating the capital and operational overhead of traditional punches and dies.
+PDS IG, LLC recently announced a fully automated muntin fabrication system[1] that processes both contour and flat bars, including two-tone materials, while eliminating the capital and operational overhead of traditional punches and dies.[2]
 The announcement marks a broader inflection point: specialized fabrication workflows that once resisted automation due to part variability and tight tolerances are becoming prime candidates for end-to-end automated production lines.

 Why Muntin Fabrication Has Lagged - Until Now